Search Menu

 How Much Honey Can You Feed Your Dog?

-If you want to feed your dog honey, talk to your veterinarian about how much is okay to feed your dog.
+If you want to feed your dog honey, talk to your veterinarian about how much is okay to feed them.
 In general, less is usually more when it comes to dog treats, especially for smaller breeds.
 If your dog has a health condition, such as diabetes, talk to your veterinarian about whether or not honey is safe to feed your dog, and consider offering a treat lower in sugar, like cucumbers, instead.
-Explore common fruits and vegetables that dogs can and can’t eat.

-For further answers about what you can and can’t feed your dog, and about home remedies for ailments, consult your veterinarian.
+For further answers about what you can feed your dog or potential changes to your dog’s diet, consult your veterinarian.

 Related article: 8 Ways to Help Your Overweight Dog